pravg-amd/shark-ai/docs/user_guide.md

 ## Getting started

-As part of our current release we support serving [SDXL](https://stablediffusionxl.com/) and [Llama 3.1](https://ai.meta.com/blog/meta-llama-3-1/) variants as well as an initial release of `sharktank`, SHARK's model development toolkit which is leveraged in order to compile these models to be high performant.
+As part of our current release we support serving [SDXL](https://stablediffusionxl.com/) and [Llama 3.1](https://ai.meta.com/blog/meta-llama-3-1/) variants as well as an initial release of `amdsharktank`, amdshark's model development toolkit which is leveraged in order to compile these models to be high performant.

 ### SDXL